Bereyziat-Development/fastapi-template/README.md

 code .
 ```

-The environment in VSCode should be selected automatically.
-Otherwise you can specify your interpreter path from the .venv folder created by the `uv sync` command.
+The python virtual environment should be selected automatically in VSCode.
+If not, you can specify the path to your interpreter in the `.venv` folder created by the `uv sync` command.

+### How to use the template?

 Modify or add SQLAlchemy models in `./app/models/`, Pydantic schemas in `./app/schemas/`, API endpoints in `./app/api/`, CRUD (Create, Read, Update, Delete) utils in `./app/crud/`.
 The easiest might be to copy existing ones (models, endpoints, and CRUD utils) and update them to your needs.
 Don't forget to run a migration using alembic if you change the models.

 ### Docker Compose files

-There is a main `docker-compose.yml` file with all the configurations that apply to the whole stack, it is used automatically by `docker compose`.
-This compose file is targeted toward development hence it does not spin up the Traefik service.
-For example to mount the source code as a volume and run the `start-reload.sh` script to enable hot-reload.
+The main `docker-compose.yml` file is tailored for development, automatically used by `docker compose`.
+It enables features like source code mounting and hot-reload via the `start-reload.sh` script but does not include the Traefik service.

-And there's also a more advanced `docker-compose.prod.yml` targeted for deployment, it is used by the `deploy.sh` script.

-These Docker Compose files use the `.env` file containing configurations to inject environment variables in the containers.
+For deployment, the `docker-compose.prod.yml` file is used, invoked by the `deploy.sh` script.
+Both Compose files rely on the `.env` file to inject environment variables into the containers.

 ## Testing

-### Tests during development
+### Test during development

 To test the backend during development on your local machine, make sure your docker stack is running: